 Mr. Lockwood is currently practicing with a rock trio and looks forward to booking some full band shows in the fall.
 In the meantime the Silver Shores Shanty is a great place to enjoy outdoor eating/drinking and hear Mr. Lockwood perform.
 He may put the guitar down, but never for long; it’s just who he is.

-cut: Musician Rick Lockwood will perform at the Silver Shores Shanty Sunday, August 30, from 4 to 7 PM.
-Proceeds from Mr. Lockwood's latest album benefit the charity Heroes in Transition.
+Mr. Lockwood will perform a solo acoustic show at the Silver Shores Shanty Sunday, August 30, from 4 to 7 PM.